microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![multi cursor second example](images/tips-and-tricks/editingevolved_multicursor.gif)

-You can add additional cursors to all occurances of the current selection with `kbstyle(Ctrl+Shift+L)`
+You can add additional cursors to all occurrences of the current selection with `kbstyle(Ctrl+Shift+L)`

 ![add cursor to all occurrences of current selection](images/tips-and-tricks/add_cursor_current_selection.gif)